Kotori216/fp-group-project/README.md

 ## How to compile the application

-Run the conmmand `stack build` in the terminal.
+Run the command `stack build` in the terminal.

 ## How to execute the application